 The blooms open on narrow stems, sometimes alone, but most often in pairs, or trios.
 Each is around 2.5cm long.

 The leaves are mid green and grass like, growing 5-12cm tall.

-Also commonly known as Fox’s Grape, it is native to the rocky, dry soils of Turkey, Iran and Iraq, so they are quite hardy.
+Also commonly known as Fox’s Grape, it is native to the dry, rocky soils of Turkey, Iran and Iraq.

 Turkish Fritillaria needs good drainage, especially over their dormant summer period.
 Water to establish, and keep just moist in active growth.
 The bulbs can be left in the ground to naturalise.
 The flowers can set viable seed, though you will wait a few years for flowers.
 The bulbs will multiply at a steady rate.